 Employee’s rights

-As an employer, it’s essential to understand the rights of your employees, to avoid costly mistakes.
+As an employer, it’s essential to understand employee rights to avoid costly legal mistakes.

-In New York, employment is generally “at-will.”
-This means that either the employer or the employee can end the relationship, for any (or no) reason, unless there is an agreement stating otherwise.
+In New York, employment is generally “at-will,” meaning either the employer or the employee may terminate the relationship at any time, with or without cause, unless an agreement states otherwise.

 But this does not mean that you can fire employees at will.
 Federal and State workplace discrimination laws exist for a reason, and cannot be over-written by offer letters and employment agreements.